MPermaul/IS211_Final_Project/README.md

     pip install flask-sqlalchemy
     pip install flask-wtf

 Application Details:

+This is a Flask WebApp of a Book Catalouge that uses Python, the Flask framework, HTML, and some bootstrap.

-1) This applicaiton is a Flask Web app of a Book Catalogue that allows a user to login to the website in order to search and store book they own.
+1) This applicaiton allows a user to login to the WebApp in order to search and store books that they own.

 2) The data for the user and books are stored in a sqlite3 database.